Rishitha1806/SIGN-LANGUAGE-DETECTION-USING-MEDIAPIPE-AND-BILSTM/README.md

-# Real-Time Indian Sign Language (ISL) Recognition & Translation System
+# Indian Sign Language Detection using MediaPipe and BiLSTM

 An end-to-end deep learning system designed for real-time translation of Indian Sign Language (ISL) into grammatical English and Hindi, complete with stable temporal prediction and text-to-speech feedback.